Help Us Keep Our Area a Great Place to Live! Attend AWRA AGM on Monday, March 30 @7PM

 • A current deficit in the City of Markham’s reserve fund for park and open space construction puts building a pedestrian access point from Willowbrook to Maple Valley and Huntington Park at a low priority.

-• Councillor Keith Irish recommends waiting until the fund shortfall is resolved and more is known about the Province’s stated intent to “make municipalities whole” resulting from a generational shift in municipal land use planning law vis-à-vis legislation (namely Bills 109, 23 and 39) passed in 2022 to make housing more available, attainable, and affordable.
+• Councilor Keith Irish recommends waiting until the fund shortfall is resolved and more is known about the Province’s stated intent to “make municipalities whole” resulting from a generational shift in municipal land use planning law vis-à-vis legislation (namely Bills 109, 23 and 39) passed in 2022 to make housing more available, attainable, and affordable.

 • It is unclear at this time when these issues will be resolved.
 It is hoped that the deficit situation will be clarified in time for discussion of the City’s 2024 Budget this Fall.